OleMussmann/bad_poem/README.md

 Someone please fix it!

     Roses are red,
-    Skies are blue.
+    violets are blue,
-    This poem is great,
+    this poem is bad,
-    What can I do.
-    I added one line,
-    The next is for you.
-    You can really rhyme,
-    I hope you sing too .
-    Greet good to all
-    And never be rude.
-    I'll take the ball,
+    because I can't rhyme.